shirewoman2/Consultancy/README.md

 – either for comparing multiple simulated populations or a simulated population to an observed population – there are a couple of data visualization tools in the package to help you do that.
-We’ll focus here on the one for comparing multiple simulated populations and compare healthy subjects to subjects with varying degrees of liver disease.
+We’ll focus here on the one for comparing multiple simulated populations, and we’ll compare healthy subjects to subjects with varying degrees of liver disease.

 First, we’ll extract demographic data from our simulations.
 All of these included the “Demographic Data” tab in the results, which is where R is